84115/pyclip/README.md

-# clip
+# pyclip
-xclip without the x
+A headless server alternative to xclip